drpotato/quarterlife-6/README.txt

 - Cycle integration
 - Reset function (for when the helicopter flips over)
 - Helicopter controls
-- A lot of stuff we scrapped.
+- Some scenes we scrapped.